 In the office of this apartment he wrote some of his famous works, for example a large part of "Les Miserables" was written there.
 In 1841 he was elected a member of the French Academy.

 After he left the apartment in 1848, the building went through renovations that make it hard to accurately reconstruct the original frame of the building, for example the disappearance of the corridors and balconies overlooking the square.
 The museum and exhibition were made possible thanks to the contribution of the author and Hugo's good friend, Paul Maurice, who enabled the Paris municipality in 1902 to purchase the building.
-The museum was inaugurated on 30 June 1903.
+The museum was inaugurated on the 30th June 1903.

 Already at the age of 14 Hugo decided he wanted to be a poet, and when he was only 10 he was awarded a scholarship for his first book of poems.
 He used to write day after day for years and revolutionized French poetry.
 He led a group of writers and poets who created a new style - Romanticism.